Southampton Water: Navigation

 With the notable exception of the oil terminals serving Fawley Refinery, most of the dock facilities of the Port of Southampton lie upstream of the top of Southampton Water, on the estuaries of the River Test and, to a lesser extent, the River Itchen.
 However the development of the port, particularly as a port handling very large vessels, depended partly on certain geographical features of Southampton Water, many of which in any case extend to the upstream estuaries.
-Southampton Waters depth, even in its undeveloped state, was generous; this depth of water has been increased over the years with comparative ease since the soft silt of the river-bed allows for easy dredging.
+Southampton Water's depth, even in its undeveloped state, was generous; this depth of water has been increased over the years with comparative ease since the soft silt of the river-bed allows for easy dredging.
 An additional factor is the phenomenon of the "double tide", which results in unusually prolonged periods of high water.
 This greatly facilitates the movements of very large ships.

 Together with the Solent, Southampton Water is world-renowned for yachting.
 It served as one of the sailing and motorboating venues for the 1908 Summer Olympics.